simple-crypto/SCALib/CONTRIBUTING.rst

 2. Add the new release with the release date in ``CHANGELOG.rst``.
 3. Commit, create pull request and merge it (after CI succeeds).
 4. Create and push release tag: ``git tag vX.Y.Z && git push origin vX.Y.Z``.
-5. Check that CI build, PyPI upload and ReadTheDocs all worked.
+5. Check that CI build, PyPI upload and ReadTheDocs all worked automatically.
 Otherwise fix and make a patch release.